WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/cross-references.md

 # Cross-references

-Cross-references link to information related to the content.
+Cross-references guide the reader to information related to the content.
 For additional information about internal and external references, see [Link text]() and [Capitalization in titles and headings]().

 ## References to other documents